azat-co/practicalnode/chapter2/chapter2.md

 # Express.js Scaffolding

 So far, we&#39;ve covered Express.js installation and a simple Express server.
 When it comes to prototyping, it&#39;s vital to be able to get started quickly with the solid app skeleton, which is why many modern frameworks provide some type of scaffolding.
-Now is the time to explore its rapid app creation mechanism— Express.js Generator!
+Now is the time to explore its rapid app creation mechanism—Express.js Generator!

 Comparable with Ruby on Rails and many other web frameworks, Express.js comes with a CLI for jump-starting your development process.
 The CLI generates a basic foundation for the most common cases.

 If you followed the global installation instructions in the installation section, you should be able to see the version number 4.15.0 if you run `$ express -V` from anywhere on your machine.
 If we type `$ express -h` or `$ express --help`, we should get the list of available options and their usage.
 The list of options is broken down below to serve readers as a reference.

-To generate a skeleton Express.js app, we need to run a terminal command— `express [options] [dir|appname]`—the options for which are the following:
+To generate a skeleton Express.js app, we need to run a terminal command—`express [options] [dir|appname]`—the options for which are the following:

 - `-v`, `--view <engine>`:  add view <engine> support (dust|ejs|hbs|hjs|jade|pug|twig|vash) (defaults to pug)
 - `-c <engine>`, `--css <engine>`: add stylesheet `<engine>` support, such as [LESS](http://lesscss.org) (<http://lesscss.org>), [Stylus](http://learnboost.github.io/stylus) (<http://learnboost.github.io/stylus>) or Compass(<http://compass-style.org>) (by default, plain CSS is used)